mikrostew/automaticowl.net/software-licensing.md

 ---
 layout: layouts/post.njk
-title: What license should I use for my code?
+title: What software license should I use?
 ---